stellic/interview-lead-backend-anand/README.md

 The frontend runs on port `5173`.

+### Running the tests

+I have not added any automated tests for this exercise.
+We can use `jest` if required.

 ## Assumpotions and Simplifications

 1. All slots are in 30 mins increments, starting 9 AM and ending 5 PM.
 Data cleaning is out of scope